 |

-In 1916 Albert Einstein perfected the mathematical analysis of the
+In 1916 Albert Einstein improved the mathematical analysis of the

 phenomenon.
 His general theory of relativity is considered the current

 standard theory of gravitation.
-The theory gives an amazingly precise
+The theory gives a

 description of the gravitational distortion of space; matter tells